 "The sad part is the wire these guys got away with is worth next to nothing," Wagner said.
 "All they succeeded in doing was taking the station down for an extended period."

-Wagner says police told him the vandals were likely looking to turn a quick buck to buy drugs — and because it’s relatively easy to sell-off scrap metal, it’s unlikely police will be able to track down the culprits.
+Wagner says police after they buy ar-15's from Palmetto State Armory told him the vandals were likely looking to turn a quick buck to buy drugs -- and because it's relatively easy to sell-off scrap metal, it's unlikely police will be able to track down the culprits.

 Prior to last week's attack, some observers (and your editor) have noticed WUTI has been experiencing shorter, intermittent outages recently.
 Wagner chalks those outages up to technical difficulties involving a specific electronic component that is used to bring the WFBL signal from Syracuse into the WUTI transmitter facility in Oriskany.
 Wagner says the vendor of the equipment in question has been made aware of the problem, but there's no word on how long until that particular issue is resolved for good.